 The Gemstone Program is made up from a variety of people throughout the university community.

-Dr. Frank J. Coale serves as Director of the Gemstone Honors Program in the Honors College at the University of Maryland.
-Dr. Coale also is a Professor and Extension Specialist for agricultural nutrient management in the Department of Environmental Science & Technology at the University of Maryland.
+Dr. David Lovell serves as the Director of the Gemstone Honors Program in the Honors College at the University of Maryland.
+Dr. Lovell received his B.A. degree in Mathematics from Portland State University, and his M.S. and Ph.D. degrees in Civil Engineering from the University of California, Berkeley.

 Dr. Kristan Cilente Skendall serves as Associate Director of the Gemstone Honors Program in the Honors College at the University of Maryland, where she teaches GEMS102 and co-teaches GEMS202.
 She works closely with the research teams, faculty mentors, and librarians.
 Dr. Skendall received her B.A. degree in Sociology and History from the College of William & Mary (VA), her M.A. degree in Higher Education Administration from the University of Arizona, and her Ph.D. in College Student Personnel at the University of Maryland.

 Dr. Skendall previously served as the Assistant Director for Orientation and Leadership Programs at Georgetown University and Senior Coordinator for Community Service-Learning at the University of Maryland, where she oversaw the development of the Alternative Breaks program on campus from 2005-2008.
 Additionally, Dr. Skendall has worked with the National Clearinghouse for Leadership Programs, ACPA-College Student Educators International, and the U.S. Department of Education with the Committee on Measures of Student Success.